 Warning on Fragrances

 Don’t use air fresheners.
 “Air fresheners are particularly concentrated sources of fragrances that are full of toxic chemicals.”
 (California Childcare Health Program, 2013).

 - Chemical resistant gloves

-- Spray bottle with cleaning solution
+- Spray bottles for cleaning and disinfectant solution

 - Paper towels to clean up spills